 Pīpīwai Trail

-Right next to the Ohe’o Gulch, you’ll discover the Pīpīwai Trail (different hike entrance from the parking lot!).
+Right next to the Ohe’o Gulch, you’ll discover the Pīpīwai Trail (a different hike entrance from the parking lot!).
 This 1.8-mile hike through lush bamboo forests has to be one of the best on the island.
 You can take stunning pictures on this trail and will even be rewarded at the end of it… (keep reading)

 Waimoku Falls